38 out of 54 rated this helpful - Rate this topic

 Applies To: Windows Server 2008, Windows Server 2008 R2

-Security auditing is one of the most powerful tools to help maintain the security of your system.
-As part of your overall security strategy, you should determine the level of auditing appropriate for your environment.
-Auditing should identify attacks, either successful or not, that pose a threat to your network, or attacks against resources that you have determined to be valuable in your risk assessment.
+Security auditing is one of the most powerful tools that you can use to maintain the security of your system.
+As part of your overall security strategy, you should determine the level of auditing that is appropriate for your environment.
+Auditing should identify attacks (successful or not) that pose a threat to your network, and attacks against resources that you have determined to be valuable in your risk assessment.

-This step-by-step guide for Windows Server 2008 R2 and Windows 7 demonstrates the process of setting up an advanced audit policies infrastructure in a test environment.
+This step-by-step guide uses Windows Server 2008 R2 and Windows 7 to demonstrate the process of setting up an advanced audit policies infrastructure in a test environment.
 During this process, you will create an Active Directory domain, install Windows Server 2008 R2 on a member server, install Windows 7 on a client computer, and configure two advanced audit policies.

 • Advanced Security Auditing FAQ